“How did she deal with her descent?”

 “He never told anyone,” the boy answered, “He encouraged the children to sneak in through the walls and play in the gardens.
 He never interfered with their games or berated them and he always left some food out on the terrace come sundown.
 Few children ever saw him but they thanked him by up keeping the gardens as much as they could and not ruining anything.
 Those who did, always found him in the library surrounded by books and drawings, every time they saw him he was always painting the same thing.”

 “The painting of the Scowling Man,” she replied for him, knowing enough to fill in the blanks of his story.

 “He said that he had been trying to get it right from when he was just starting to be a man, painting it from his own reflection in the mirror beyond the canvas.
 They asked why it was different from the sketches of plants or bodies and he replied that it was something light to the dark acts he had done when he was younger.”
-The boy stopped for a moment, surveying the gardens in front of them.
-She let him bask in the daytime, although her curiosity was scratching to be taken notice of.
+The boy stopped for a moment, surveying the sketched garden before them.
 “One day they couldn’t find the man in the house and instead found the completed painting.
 There was no record or answer as to where he could have gone, whether he had disappeared or died.
 In favour of him, the children to this day see that the gardens are as beautiful as they were when he was there.”

 “He must have meant a lot to the children,”

 “We have been trying to sell his studies and his memories on, to spread his life to more than just us.
 It hasn’t worked for the near twenty odd sun cycles.
 People believe that the dark deeds he once committed has cursed everything he touched.
 I tell this story to most of the people who swarm through here, they aren’t as patient to listening to it.”